How to Capitalize on the Giving Tuesday Buzz, After Giving Tuesday

 The social impact sector is flooded by a deluge of attention on Giving Tuesday, but like any downpour, it eventually ends.
 How your organization fares after that is determined by how you respond to the people who take interest in your cause.
 Giving Tuesday is a unique event, but it requires the same follow up and reengagement as any other fundraising campaign.

-You worked hard to plan and prepare for the global giving day.
-Don’t let that audience, those donations, just slip away.
+You worked hard to prepare for the global giving day, so don’t let that audience, or those donations, just slip away.
 Instead, maximize the ROI of your Giving Tuesday campaign by turning your first-time donors into dedicated supporters by following these three steps.

 1. Retain the Windfall of Donors

 One of the best parts of Giving Tuesday is that it allows organizations to reach and convert new donors is by leveraging social media leading up to and on Giving Tuesday.
 The social media buzz amplifies your normal audience, moving brand new donors to get involved.
 While those individual donations are definitely something to celebrate, repeat donors are vital to your financial stability and the time following a donor’s first interaction is a crucial step in building strong relationships.